On the Expressivity of Persistent Homology in Graph Learning: Introduction

-\paragraph{Contributions.} The main contribution of this paper is to provide a full characterisation of the expressivity of \emph{persistent homology} in terms of the Weisfeiler--Leman hierarchy.
-We show that persistent homology is \emph{at least as expressive} as a corresponding Weisfeiler--Leman test for graph isomorphism.
-Moreover, we show that there exist graphs that cannot be distinguished using $\kWL$, the \emph{folklore Weisfeiler--Leman algorithm}~\autocite{Morris21a}, for a specific number of iterations~$k$ but that can be distinguished by persistent homology~(with or without access to $k$-cliques in the graph).
-Along the way, we also prove new properties of filtrations, hinting at their ability to capture information about graph substructures.
-Our theoretical expressivity discussions are complemented by an experimental suite that highlights the capabilities of different filtrations when it comes to distinguishing certain types of graphs.
+\paragraph{Contributions.} Our main theoretical contribution is a full characterisation of the expressivity of \emph{persistent homology} in terms of the Weisfeiler--Leman hierarchy~\autocite{Xu19a, Morris19a}.
+We prove that persistent homology is \emph{at least as expressive} as a corresponding Weisfeiler--Leman test for graph isomorphism.
+Moreover, we show that there exist graphs that cannot be distinguished using $\kWL$, the \emph{folklore Weisfeiler--Leman algorithm}~\autocite{Morris21a}, for a specific dimension~$k$ but that can be distinguished by persistent homology~(with or without access to $k$-cliques in the graph).
+Along the way, we also prove new properties of filtrations, i.e.\ descriptor functions that are commonly employed to obtain topological representations of graphs, hinting at their ability to capture information about graph substructures.
+We complement our theoretical expressivity discussions by an experimental suite that highlights the capabilities of different filtrations for \begin{inparaenum}[(i)] \item distinguishing certain types of graphs, \item predicting characteristic graph properties, and \item serving as a baseline for classification tasks.\footnote{Our code is available at \url{https://github.com/aidos-lab/PH_expressivity}.} \end{inparaenum}

-\paragraph{Guide for readers.} \cref{sec:Background} briefly summarises the main concepts in graph learning.
-It should be accessible and informative to all readers. \cref{sec:Topological Features}, by contrast, may well be skipped by readers that are already well versed in computational topology.
-New theoretical results are marked in the left margin. \cref{sec:Properties of Filtrations} outlines some advantageous properties of filtrations in the context of graph learning, while \cref{sec:1-WL} and \cref{sec:k-WL} discuss the expressivity of persistent homology with respect to the Weisfeiler--Leman hierarchy of graph isomorphism tests.
-The latter of these two sections contains novel proofs that extend our previous work~\autocite{Horn22a}.
+\paragraph{Guide for readers.} \cref{sec:Background} briefly summarises the main concepts in graph learning. \cref{sec:Topological Features of Graphs} and \cref{sec:Topological Features of Simplicial Complexes}, may be skipped by readers that are already well versed in computational topology. \cref{sec:Properties of Filtrations} outlines advantageous properties of filtrations in the context of graph learning, while \cref{sec:WL} discusses the expressivity of persistent homology with respect to the Weisfeiler--Leman hierarchy of graph isomorphism tests. \cref{sec:Experiments} concludes the paper with an experimental suite that highlights the performance of topological methods in a variety of graph-learning tasks.